-10. Authorities and legislation
+Authorities and legislation

 The Danish Health Authority is the national radiation protection authority.
+The regulatory work is carried out by the Radiation Protection unit in the Danish Health Authority (SIS).
 The objectives of the Danish Health Authority, Radiation Protection are to ensure that workers, patients and the population as a whole, as well as animals and the environment, are protected against the harmful effects of ionising radiation.

-Figure 14

-The Danish Health

-Authority is the official

-body responsible for

-radiation protection in
+Figure 13.
+The Danish Health Authority is the official body responsible for radiation protection in Denmark

-Denmark